Vegan & Gluten-Free Molasses Cookies

 These Vegan & Gluten-Free Molasses Cookies are a delicious way to celebrate the holidays.
 They are chewy and yummy.

 These cookies make great gifts, too!
-My version is vegan and gluten-free and can be enjoyed by many, even those with food sensitivities.
+My version of Molasses Cookies is vegan and gluten-free and can be enjoyed by many, even those with food sensitivities.

 The first step in making gluten-free molasses cookies is to pre-heat your oven and to make the chia egg.
 A chia egg takes about 10 minutes to thicken.
 All you have to do is combine a tablespoon of chia seeds with 3 tablespoons of water.

 Next, you just combine the dry ingredients in a mixing bowl and then add the wet ingredients, including the chia egg.
 The batter will be fairly thick and a beautiful color due to the molasses.
 The batter smells heavenly, too!

 Use your hands to form the dough into about 20-22 balls and flatten them just a bit.
 These cookies only take 12 minutes to cook.
 They’re so soft and delicately sweet.
 I think you’re really going to love them!
 The outside is crisp, and the inside is soft and chewy.
 They are truly holiday cookie perfection.

 Healthy Holiday Treats

 If you’re like me, this is the time of year when sugar cravings and indulgences can get a little out of control.
 Rather than cutting out sugar completely, my suggestion is to make healthier treats instead.
 So, sub out refined cane sugar for more unrefined sweeteners like molasses, maple syrup, whole dates, coconut sugar, or honey.
 Most unrefined sweeteners have some nutritional value, too!

 For instance, blackstrap molasses has iron and raw honey has antioxidants.
 So, by making your own treats using these sweeteners, it’s a win-win.
 You can also try some of my suggested best sugar substitutes too.